Skyvell/fuel-conversion-show/development_plan.md

    - DynamoDB is updated with the file's new state (e.g., `Processed`) and any additional metadata.

 4. **File Status Tracking:**
    - Users can query the status of their uploaded files using the `/file-status` API endpoint.
-This provides details such as the file ID, current processing state (e.g., `Uploaded`, `Processing`, or `Processed`), and a history of state transitions with timestamps.
+This provides details such as the file ID, current processing state (e.g., `Uploaded`, `Processed` , `Sent-to-coreview-play` or `sent-to-coreview-prod`), and a history of state transitions with timestamps.

 5. **Integration with Coreview:**
    - Processed files are sent to the **Coreview Play** environment for validation using the `/send-to-coreview-play` API.